bathyg/PATS/README.md

 **Example 3 (advanced)**
 * *Target: Search peptide/proteins from my own raw data.* *

 This will require you to install PATS on your own workstation/server.
 Please follow the installation guide at the bottom to install PATS and all dependencies.
+Read the Example3_readme.txt file under the Example folder, copy the whole Example folder to somewhere with enough disk space and fast IOPS.

 MS2 files are in ***Example/ms2_files***